catppuccin/typst/src/catppuccin.typ

 #let catppuccin(
   /// The flavor to set -> string | flavor
   flavor,
+  /// Whether to use Catppuccin's theme for code blocks -> bool
+  style-code: true,
   body,
 ) = {
   let flavor = get-or-validate-flavor(flavor)